microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 <Bar Words=" 'hello', 'world', 'hello, world!', 'it&apos;s a beautiful day'" />
 ```

-### Grid-specific syntax that uses new feature of assigned content properties ??????
+### Grid-specific syntax with CreateFromString attribute assigned
-The code below has the same functionality as the code shown above with the original syntax, but uses the ColumnDefinition and RowDefinition content properties to assign heights to each row and widths to each column.
+The code below has the same functionality as the code shown above with the original syntax, but uses the CreateFromString attribute to write it in the following way.
 ```xml
 <Grid>
     <Grid.ColumnDefinitions>